 Expectation: It would be hard to find a mosque in Paris, and if we did, it’d be small.

-Reality: The Grand Mosque of Paris is one of the largest mosques in France and it’s been around since 1926.
+Reality: The Grand Mosque of Paris is one of the largest mosques in France and it has been around since 1926.
 I’ll talk more about this mosque later on.

 Expectation: Halal food would be hard to find.